vikas90244/vApp/README.md

 # vApp Monorepo

-This repository contains all components of the vApp project, organized as a monorepo.
+This repository contains all components of the vApp project, organized as a single monorepo.

 ## Project Structure